thaisaraujom/PDF-Insights/README.md

 # PDF Insights 👁️📄

-This code allows users to upload PDF files and ask questions about them.
-It leverages various libraries and APIs to extract text from PDFs, split the text into chunks, create embeddings, and perform question-answering tasks using the OpenAI GPT-3 model.
+This project allows users to upload PDF files and ask questions about them.
+It leverages various libraries and APIs to extract text from PDFs, split the text into chunks, create embeddings, and perform question-answering tasks.

 ## 📝 Overview